DavidHidde/cracked-surface-generation/README.md

 to install the necessary dependencies into Blender.
 Note that some dependency version may differ between Blender and your own install due to the pre-installed modules in Blender's Python.

+In some cases, installing dependencies into Blender's Python install is not possible, in which case the script will run but will install the dependencies elsewhere.
+Blender provides options like [using the system install](https://docs.blender.org/manual/en/latest/advanced/command_line/arguments.html#python-options) or the use of [environment variables](https://docs.blender.org/manual/en/latest/advanced/command_line/arguments.html#environment-variables) to fix this.

 To use the [default configuration parameters](src/resources/configuration.yaml), the same HDRIs need to be added.
 The installation of the HDRIs needs to be done manually.
 For this, the following HDRIs need to be downloaded and inserted into your `.blend` file:

 * https://polyhaven.com/a/pond_bridge_night